vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

   - name: ESCPOSPrinter.pbmx
     url: /assets/2025-03-17/ESCPOSPrinter.pbmx
 ---
 A few weeks ago, we discussed [how to print with Peakboard](/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html).
 We learned how to use the POS printer extension and how to use the simplified internal commands to send ESC/POS commands to the printer.
-In this article, we will deepen our understanding with some new aspects of printing:
+In this article, we will deepen our understanding with the following:

 1. How to use the Bixolon SRP-Q300 printer
 2. How to print tables